 Living in London has appealed to countless generations of British and foreign nationals alike.
-The city´s charms are manifold, and so are the reasons why so many people consider living in London.
+The city’s charms are manifold, and so are the reasons why so many people consider moving there.

-People are attracted to living in London by its metropolitan flair and diverse cultural life, its spirit of adventure and entrepreneurialism, its numerous opportunities and different lifestyles, and maybe by its history.
+People are attracted to London because of its metropolitan flair and diverse cultural life, its spirit of adventure and entrepreneurialism, its numerous opportunities and different lifestyles, and maybe by its history.
 After all, for most of the 19thcentury, London was the largest city in the world and the head of a vast empire.

 Life in London also has economic advantages.
 As an “international center of trade and innovation” (in the words of its mayor), this city offers a promising employment market to job seekers living in London, but also a pool of talent and skills for employers to pick from.

 The society is very diverse, consisting of people from different financial backgrounds and ethnic origins.
-More than 300 languages are spoken by the 7.5 million people currently living in London.
-Multiculturalism – though frequently challenged as social concept – is writ large all across London’s society.
+More than 300 languages are spoken by the 8.1 million people currently living in London.
+Multiculturalism – though frequently challenged as a social concept – is writ large all across London’s society.

 Despite its status as an international metropolis and the large influx of foreigners now living in London, the city’s society is still rather traditional and marked by a strong class consciousness, even among younger people.